RayCrom2/Tevent/README.md

 # Tevent
-A web application that catalogs all types of events that can be searched for using avariety of filters.
+A web application that catalogs all types of events that can be searched for using a variety of filters.
 The results will be based off of the zip code or location given by the user.

 # CONTRIBUTORS